 National Milk Day is celebrated every year on January 11 to commemorate the invention of the glass milk bottle by Dr. Hervey Thatcher.
 In 1878, the first time milk was delivered.
 It is considered a day to celebrate the dairy industry and its products and appreciate how much they do for us.

-National milk day all started when Hervey Thatcher, an American doctor, noticed that milk was delivered to homes inside sterilized glass bottles.
-He decided to devise a way of making these bottles easier to transport milk in the united states.
+National Milk Day all started when Hervey Thatcher, an American doctor, noticed that milk was delivered to homes inside sterilized glass bottles.
+He devised a way to make these bottles easier to transport milk in the United States.

 He patented his invention of the “thatcher’s common sense milk jar shortly after in 1915—a cylindrical bottle with a waxed paper disk fitted into its neck.
 This allowed for convenient handling and transportation of whole milk from farms to consumers, which helped revolutionize the industry.

 Additionally, Dr. Thatcher’s contribution marks the efforts of dairy farmers, cooperatives, and agricultural organizations who have worked together over the years to produce and deliver safe and nutritious milk products worldwide.

 According to data from the United States Department of Agriculture (USDA), cow milk dominates commercial production, accounting for over 90% of all the milk used by humans.
 Soy and other plant-based milk are becoming more popular, but they are still a small fraction of cow’s milk.

 History of National Milk Day

 It is celebrated on January 11th in the United States, commemorating the first delivery of milk to American homes.
 It is a day dedicated to recognizing the importance of milk in our diets and enjoying its many health benefits.